technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 12 - Configure routing based on external schedules.md

     ![](./media/media13/image2.png)

-4. Select the environment.
-You must agree to the terms of service, and then select **Install**.
+4. Select your Customer Service Trial environment.
+Agree to the terms of service, and then select **Install**.

     ![](./media/media13/image3.png)

-5. Wait until the **Workforce Management for Customer Service** shows as installed on the **Dynamics 365 apps** page.
+5. Wait until the **Workforce Management for Customer Service** is installed on the **Dynamics 365 apps** page.

-    **Note** – The installation approximately takes 10 minutes to complete
+    **Note** – The installation approximately takes 10 minutes to complete.

     ![](./media/media13/image4.png)

     ![](./media/media13/image5.png)

-## Enable shift-based routing
+## Task 2 - Enable shift-based routing

 1. In the Customer Service admin center site map, select **Workforce management** under **Operations**.